Deferred Payment Scheme

 DPS fees and charges

-If accepted on to the Deferred Payment Scheme, there are set up and annual fees which you can either choose to pay up front or add to the value of your loan.
-To support your application to join the Deferred Payment Scheme, an independent property valuation is required and the cost of this will be passed onto you.
+If accepted on to the DPS, there are set up and annual fees.
+You can choose to pay these fees up front or add them to the value of your loan.

 Our current costs, fees and charges